raacker/raacker.github.io/_posts/design-pattern/2022-10-26-tmios-dp-introduction.md

     > Best way of learning? it is teaching someone else.

 <br/>
-Oh, and about the sample codes I provide, I will try to demonstrate the exact pattern itself but I find some of them are very not practical to use but only draw an exact picture of the Pattern.
-To be honest, I hate them.
-I literally forgot most of those code examples in my head since they remain abstract.
+And about the sample codes I provide.
+I find some of online samples are written only for diagram purpose, with absence of practical usage.
+I hate them because I literally forgot most of those code examples since they remain too abstract.

-Design Patterns are still practical theories but always co-exist all together even in a simple architecture.
-They often look very similar in the structure as well as the problem they are trying to solve.
-But they will have *distinguishable intent* for each.

 I will try hard to cover the practical usage (or closer aspect) as much as possible and will mention on each example if they don't align perfectly to the pattern's specification.

 <br/>
 Welcome aboard to my Teach Me In One Sentence - Design Pattern journey!